-Author name in bold denotes the presenting author

 Monday, December 9, 2024: 5:45 PM

-Max J Gordon, MD1*, Milos D Miljkovic, MD, MSc2, Samuel Ng, MD, PhD3, Rahul Lakhotia, MBBS1, Christopher Melani, MD4, Kevin Conlon3*, James D. Phelan, PhD1*, Bonita Bryant1*, Laura M Yee5*, Stefania Pittaluga, MD, PhD6*, Elaine S. Jaffe, MD7, Louis M. Staudt, MD, PhD8, Wyndham H. Wilson, MD, PhD1* and Mark Roschewski, MD3
+Max J Gordon, MD1*, Milos D Miljkovic, MD2, Samuel Ng, MD, PhD3, Rahul Lakhotia, MBBS1, Christopher Melani, MD4, Kevin Conlon3*, James D. Phelan, PhD1*, Bonita Bryant1*, Laura M Yee5*, Stefania Pittaluga, MD, PhD6*, Elaine S. Jaffe, MD7, Louis M. Staudt, MD, PhD8, Wyndham H. Wilson, MD, PhD1* and Mark Roschewski, MD3

 1Lymphoid Malignancies Branch, Center for Cancer Research, National Cancer Institute, National Institutes of Health, Bethesda, MD

-2Cartesian Therapeutics, Inc., Washington, DC
+2Cartesian Therapeutics, Inc., Frederick, MD

 3National Cancer Institute, Bethesda, MD